allenling/FFpie/README.md

 but in its heart, PyAV is still just a sort of Python version of FFmpeg, you have to be familiar with FFmpeg to some extent to use
 PyAV effectively and efficiently.

-for instance, in FFmpeg workflow, you will run your filters on the input frames, and then before going to push those output frames into your encoder, FFmpeg will sample the frames to adjust dts and pts.
+for instance, in FFmpeg's workflow, you run your filters on the input frames, and then before going to push those filtered frames into your encoder, FFmpeg will sample the frames.

-this is called video sync method or framerate mode, and we just call it pre-encoding sampling.
+this is called video sync method, and we call it pre-encoding sampling, this simpling will drop or insert frames to produce the video at particular fps.

 you can tell FFmepeg to use different mode or method via `fps_mode` param to sample those frames to be encoding, the default option is called cfr, Constant Frame Rate.